Alchemist-X/howcryptoworksbook/Chapter_07_DeFi_Protocols_Mechanisms.md

 With on-chain price formation and liquidity established through DEXs, these pricing mechanisms enable the next layer of DeFi infrastructure: lending and borrowing.
 These protocols form the foundation of the ecosystem, providing the liquidity and leverage that power more complex strategies.

-Over-collateralized borrowing isn't just a design choice—it's a necessity driven by crypto's unique constraints.
+Over-collateralized borrowing isn't just a design choice, it's a necessity driven by crypto's unique constraints.
 Unlike traditional finance, DeFi protocols operate without identity verification or legal recourse.
 Users can't sue defaulters or claw back their income, so they rely entirely on collateral they can liquidate instantly on-chain.

 Crypto's volatility demands substantial safety buffers.
 When ETH can drop 20% in hours, lenders need collateral cushions to remain solvent.
 The global, permissionless nature means anyone can borrow 24/7 without requiring any paperwork.
-Smart contracts require deterministic safety rather than subjective underwriting—using metrics like Health Factor (HF), which measures how close a position is to liquidation based on collateral value versus debt—making over-collateralization the natural solution for bearer assets in a trustless environment.
+Smart contracts require deterministic safety rather than subjective underwriting, using metrics like Health Factor (HF), which measures how close a position is to liquidation based on collateral value versus debt, making over-collateralization the natural solution for bearer assets in a trustless environment.

 ### Aave: Building the Automated Lending Infrastructure

 Aave operates like an automated bank that never closes, using smart contracts to evaluate collateral and approve loans based on pre-defined rules rather than human underwriters.
 The protocol has evolved significantly since its inception, with each version addressing real limitations users faced in practice.

 For lenders, the process remains straightforward across all versions.
 A participant deposits assets like ETH, USDC, or other supported tokens into shared liquidity pools and immediately starts earning interest.
 Deposits are represented by **aTokens** that continuously compound by increasing balance at a maintained unit price.
-Borrowers can borrow against their deposits but must maintain more collateral than they borrow—for example, depositing $1,000 of ETH might allow borrowing only $800 of USDC.
+Borrowers can borrow against their deposits but must maintain more collateral than they borrow, for example, depositing $1,000 of ETH might allow borrowing only $800 of USDC.

 #### Risk Management Through Key Parameters

-Aave manages lending risk through parameters that determine borrowing limits and liquidation triggers. **Loan-to-Value (LTV) ratios** set maximum borrowing power per asset—an 80% LTV means depositing $100 allows borrowing up to $80. **Liquidation thresholds** define when positions become undercollateralized and eligible for liquidation, always set higher than LTV ratios to create safety buffers. **Liquidation bonuses** provide incentives for third parties to maintain system solvency by repaying bad debt in exchange for discounted collateral.
+Aave manages lending risk through parameters that determine borrowing limits and liquidation triggers. **Loan-to-Value (LTV) ratios** set maximum borrowing power per asset, an 80% LTV means depositing $100 allows borrowing up to $80. **Liquidation thresholds** define when positions become undercollateralized and eligible for liquidation, always set higher than LTV ratios to create safety buffers. **Liquidation bonuses** provide incentives for third parties to maintain system solvency by repaying bad debt in exchange for discounted collateral.

 Interest rates adjust automatically based on pool utilization through mathematical curves.
 High demand increases rates to attract lenders and discourage excessive borrowing.
 Low utilization decreases rates to encourage borrowing and provide competitive returns.
 This creates natural market balance without manual intervention.

 #### Who Uses Over-Collateralized Lending

-Despite requiring excess collateral, over-collateralized lending serves use cases that explain its popularity—**with Aave surpassing $70B in total deposits** in 2025 and nearly **$30B in active borrows** at peak.
-Many users want liquidity without selling assets they believe will appreciate—an ETH holder may need stablecoins for expenses or new opportunities.
+Despite requiring excess collateral, over-collateralized lending serves use cases that explain its popularity, **with Aave surpassing $70B in total deposits** in 2025 and nearly **$30B in active borrows** at peak.
+Many users want liquidity without selling assets they believe will appreciate, an ETH holder may need stablecoins for expenses or new opportunities.
 Borrowing preserves upside potential and is also tax favorable in most jurisdictions.

 When borrowing against an asset instead of selling it, capital gains taxes are not triggered.
 Selling creates an immediate taxable event based on the difference between cost basis and sale price.
 Borrowing allows access to liquidity while retaining the asset and avoiding this tax hit.

 Leveraged trades represent another major use case.
-Users deposit ETH, borrow stablecoins, then buy more ETH through "looping" strategies that amplify exposure—for example, depositing $1,000 of ETH, borrowing $800 USDC, buying more ETH, and repeating until your Health Factor approaches your risk tolerance (e.g., HF ≈ 1.2 for aggressive leverage).
+Users deposit ETH, borrow stablecoins, then buy more ETH through "looping" strategies that amplify exposure, for example, depositing $1,000 of ETH, borrowing $800 USDC, buying more ETH, and repeating until the Health Factor approaches the participant's risk tolerance (e.g., HF ≈ 1.2 for aggressive leverage).
 Alternatively, staked assets like stETH can serve as collateral to boost yield through measured leverage, combining staking rewards with borrowing strategies.

 The protocols also enable shorting and hedging by allowing users to borrow assets they expect to decline and sell them immediately, creating on-chain prime brokerage functionality.
 Safe shorting requires sufficient liquidity for the borrowed asset and reliable oracle pricing to prevent manipulation during liquidations.
 This helps hedge concentrated positions or farming rewards without unwinding entire strategies, maintaining core exposure while managing specific risks.